DevMindAbhay/BMI-Calculator/README.md

 # BMI-Calculator

 A simple BMI (Body Mass Index) calculator in vanilla JS.

 # Features
 ☑ Calculate BMI by weight (in kg) and height (in cm).

 ☑ Interpret the calculated BMI.

 ☑ Visualize the interpretation with a color-coded BMI scale.

 # BMI Categories

 The BMI value is interpreted into the following categories:

-.
-Underweight: BMI < 18.5
+• Underweight: BMI < 18.5

-.
-Healthy: 18.5 ≤ BMI < 24.9
+• Healthy: 18.5 ≤ BMI < 24.9

-.
-Overweight: 24.9 ≤ BMI < 29.9
+• Overweight: 24.9 ≤ BMI < 29.9

-.
-Obese: BMI ≥ 30
+• Obese: BMI ≥ 30

+Releases

+No releases published

+Packages

+No packages published

 # Acknowledgements